- The Thirteen Attributes of Mercy

 Who forgives iniquity, transgression and sin…

-Iniquity, transgression, and sin are a direct result of Adam (Man) hearkening to the voice of the evil one (the false-rabbi).
+Iniquity, transgression, and sin are a direct result of Adam (humankind) hearkening to the voice of the evil one (the false-rabbi).

-The Divine purpose of this once-in-eternity sacrifice of the Anointed One (the Messiah) was to permanently put away our sin so that those who do Teshuvah might receive the gift of eternal life.
+The Divine purpose of the once-in-eternity sacrifice of the Anointed One (the Messiah) was to permanently put away our sin so that those who do Teshuvah might receive Adonai Avinu’s gift of eternal life.

-Our prophets promised us that if we would draw near to Adonai in our hearts that He would one day redeem us from the debt of our sins and thereafter permanently draw us to Himself by permanently “Indwelling” our spirits with His own Divine Presence.
+Our prophets promised us that if we would draw near to Adonai our Father and our God in our hearts that He would one day redeem us from the debt of our sins and thereafter permanently draw us to Himself by permanently “Indwelling” our spirits and thereby changing us from the Inside-out by the power of His own Divine Presence.

-Through Messiah’s atoning death the toxic, infectious consciousness that was originally injected into the spiritual bloodstream of Adam (and Adam’s race)—that has led to our experiencing spiritual and physical death—has been completely removed (cleansed) from us.
-Therefore, it must be understood that the key that unlocks the door to all the mysteries (sodim) of the Hebrew Scriptures is the Mystery (sod, singular) of the sacrifice of our Messiah.
+Through Messiah’s atoning death the toxic, infectious consciousness that was originally injected into the spiritual bloodstream of the first Adam (and our human race)—that has led to our experiencing spiritual and physical death—has been completely removed (cleansed) from us.
+Therefore, it must be understood that the key that unlocks the door to all the secrets and mysteries (sodit and sodim) of the Hebrew Scriptures is the Mystery (sod, singular) of the sacrifice of our Messiah.

 Our Rabbi from heaven came to earth so that we might be reborn from above (אַל תִּתְמַהּ עַל שֶׁאוֹמֵר אֲנִי לְךָ כִּי עֲלֵיכֶם לְהִוָּלֵד מִלְמַעְלָה).
 This in turn has made the Jerusalem above—-our mother (אֲבָל יְרוּשָׁלַיִם שֶׁל מַעְלָה בַּת חוֹרִין הִיא, וְהִיא אֵם לָנ).
 Therefore, it is written: